bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

         return true;
     };

 So far this is normal JS code.
-The next statement is the module.exports extensions which determines the functionality that this module provides to the outside world.
+The next statement is the module.exports extension which determines the functionality that this module provides to the outside world.
 This often a dictionary object containing a collection of functions and/or variables as in this case:

     module.exports = {
         istxt : isfilenametxt,